NBA Finals: 1990s: Bulls dynasty

 In 1997 and 1998, the Bulls met the Utah Jazz in the Finals twice.
 Led by Dream Team Olympians John Stockton and Karl Malone, the Jazz were defeated in both Finals by the Bulls in six games.
 In both series, Chicago won by hitting winning shots in the sixth game, the first by Steve Kerr in 1997 in Chicago, and the second by Jordan in Utah in 1998.
 This saw Chicago winning their sixth NBA championship, and winning their second three-peat.
-Before the lockout shortened 1998–99 season, Jackson decided to retire, which set off a chain reaction that resulted in most of the team, including Jordan and Pippen, leaving the Bulls.
+Jackson retired following this season, which set off a chain reaction that resulted in most of the team, including Jordan and Pippen, leaving the Bulls.
 With no foundation of youth to build upon, the Bulls became a lottery-bound team for the next six seasons.

-1999–2014: Spurs, Lakers and Heat dominance
+2000s: Spurs and Lakers dominance

-Between 1999 and 2014, the San Antonio Spurs, Los Angeles Lakers, or Miami Heat appeared in every Finals, winning a combined 13 championships over 16 seasons.
+The 2000s were largely dominated by the San Antonio Spurs and Los Angeles Lakers, who appeared in a combined eleven Finals to win nine championships in twelve seasons.

-The Spurs were responsible for winning five championships during this time, in 1999, 2003, 2005, 2007, and 2014.
-In the 1999 NBA playoffs, the Spurs finished with a 15–2 mark, including sweeps of the Blazers and Lakers.
+The Spurs won four championships, in 1999, 2003, 2005, and 2007.
+During the 1999 NBA playoffs, the Spurs finished with a 15–2 mark.
 With a defensive squad led by David Robinson and Tim Duncan, San Antonio's 84.7 points allowed per game was the fewest average points allowed in the postseason in the last 30 years.
-In the Finals that year, the Spurs held the New York Knicks, the first #8 seed team to reach the finals in NBA history, to an average of 79.8 points per game.
-During the 2003 NBA Finals, the Spurs defeated the New Jersey Nets in 6 games, which also marked the first championship contested between two former ABA teams.
+In the Finals, the Spurs held the New York Knicks, the first 8-seed team to reach the Finals in NBA history, to an average of 79.8 points per game.
+During the 2003 NBA Finals, the Spurs defeated the New Jersey Nets in six games, which also marked the first championship contested between two former ABA teams.
 In Game 6, Duncan was two blocks short of recording the first quadruple-double in NBA Finals history, finishing with 21 points, 20 rebounds, 10 assists, and 8 blocks.
-The Spurs also defeated the Detroit Pistons 4–3 in 2005, and swept the LeBron James-led Cleveland Cavaliers in 2007.
-Duncan won the Finals MVP in 1999, 2003 and 2005, while Tony Parker won in 2007, becoming the first European-born player to do so.
+The Spurs also defeated the Detroit Pistons 4–3 in 2005 and swept the LeBron James-led Cleveland Cavaliers in 2007.
+Tony Parker won the Finals MVP award in 2007, becoming the first European-born player to do so.

-The Lakers also won five championships in this period, including a three-peat from 2000 to 2002, led by Shaquille O'Neal and Kobe Bryant.
-Their first championship came at the expense of the Indiana Pacers, whom the Lakers defeated in 6 games.
-During their 2001 postseason run, the Lakers swept their first 3 series and won the Finals against the Philadelphia 76ers in 5 games, finishing with an unprecedented 15–1 record, the best postseason record in NBA history at the time.
-In 2002, the Lakers swept the New Jersey Nets, leading almost the entire time in each game.
-O'Neal won the finals MVP all three times.
+The Lakers won five championships in the same period, including a three-peat from 2000 to 2002, led by Shaquille O'Neal and Kobe Bryant.
+Most notably, during their 2001 postseason run, the Lakers swept their first three series and won the Finals against the Allen Iverson-led Philadelphia 76ers in five games, finishing with an unprecedented 15–1 record, the best postseason record in NBA history at the time.
+The Lakers also defeated the Indiana Pacers in 2000, and swept the New Jersey Nets in 2002.